heyJoshLee/heyJoshLee/README.md

 - 👋 Hi, I’m @heyJoshLee
-- 👀 I write full-stack Javascript, but I'm an engineer so I can also build in Ruby, Ruby on Rails, and whatever's best for the job
+- 👀 I write full-stack Javascript, Ruby on Rails, and whatever's best for the job
-- 🌱 I’m currently making the transition to Typescript.
-- 💞️ I’m looking to collaborate on remote projects.
 - 📫 How to reach me: Contact me on my [LinkedIn](https://www.linkedin.com/in/itsjoshlee).

 <!---